adario7/lfn/doc/proposal.md

 ## motivation

 - counting triangles is a fundamental problem in graph theory
-- some problems requre exact algorithms
+- some problems require exact algorithms
 - exact algorithms are needed to evaluate approximate algorithms
 - explore possible generalizations of triangles counting algorithms to other graphlets